drips-network/docs/docs/understanding-drips/faq.md

 id: faq
 title: FAQ
 ---
 ## I'm a creator/developer.
-How do I raise funds using Drips?
+How do I raise crowd-sourced funds using Drips?
-Head over to the [Create a Community][cc] section for instructions on how to set up your Community and issue member tokens for your fans to purchase.
+Head over to the [Create a Community][cc] section for instructions on how to set up your Community and create member tokens for your fans to access.

 ## I want to purchase a membership to a Community I'm a fan of.
 How do I do that?
 Please see the [Purchase a Membership][pm] section for instructions on how to